 - 1. Alternatives for New Development.
 New single-family and water-dependent development may qualify for an alternative buffer if the following apply: - a.
 Constrained Lot Provisions. - i.
 Legally platted lots with a depth that would not allow for compliance with the Reduced Standard Buffer.
-Proposals to reduce the buffer below the Reduced Standard Buffer shall require a Shoreline Mitigation Plan (Section 19.700.140), starting with review of existing conditions as presented in the Thurston County Shoreline Master Program Update Inventory and Characterization report and supplemented with appropriate field verification. - ii.
-If the development requires less than a 25% reduction of the Reduced Standard Buffer, or any amount of buffer reduction within the Shoreline Residential designation, a Type II Administrative Variance shall be required.
-If the development is not within the Shoreline Residential designation and requires greater than a 25% reduction of the Reduced Standard Buffer, a Type III Variance shall be required. - b.
+Proposals to reduce the buffer below the Reduced Standard Buffer shall require a Shoreline Mitigation Plan (Section 19.700.140),

+- starting with review of existing conditions as presented in the Thurston County Shoreline Master Program Update Inventory and Characterization report and supplemented with appropriate field verification. - ii.
+If the development requires less than a 25% reduction of the Reduced Standard Buffer, or any amount of buffer reduction within the Shoreline Residential designation, an Administrative Variance shall be required.
+If the development is not within the Shoreline Residential designation and requires greater than a 25% reduction of the Reduced Standard Buffer, a Shoreline Variance shall be required. - b.
 Water-dependent development.
 Buffers may be modified and reduced to accommodate water-dependent uses when consistent with the Act and this Master Program, and when conducted so that no net loss of critical areas or shoreline ecological functions occurs.
-Any impacts to the buffer, loss of critical areas or shoreline ecological functions will require mitigation pursuant to the Mitigation Options to Achieve No Net Loss for New or Re-Development Activities table (Appendix B) - 2.
-Alternatives for Existing Development.
+Any impacts to the buffer, loss of critical areas or shoreline ecological functions will require mitigation pursuant to the Mitigation Options to Achieve No Net Loss for New or Re-Development Activities table (Appendix B)

+2. Alternatives for Existing Development.

 - a.
 Expansion of development outside of the Standard Buffer width.
 Expansion of existing development landward, outside the Standard Buffer shall be permitted, provided all other applicable provisions are met. - b.
 Expansion of development within the Standard Buffer width.
 Structures in existence on the effective date of this Program that do not meet the setback or buffer requirements of this Program may be remodeled or reconstructed provided that the new construction or related activity does not exceed the standard height limit of 35 feet, remains in the existing footprint and does not further intrude into the Standard Buffer. - c.
 Expansion of development below the Standard Buffer width.
 Expansion of existing development below the Standard Buffer shall not occur further waterward of the existing structure.
 Any expansion below the Standard Buffer shall require a Shoreline Mitigation Plan (see Section 19.700.140).
-Expansion within the Standard Buffer shall require a Type II Administrative Variance.
-Expansion within the Reduced Standard Buffer shall require a Type III Variance.
+Expansion within the Standard Buffer shall require an Administrative Variance.
+Expansion within the Reduced Standard Buffer shall require a Variance.
+The approval authority may waive the Variance requirement if the area of expansion is functionally isolated from the rest of the shoreline buffer.

-Figure 19.400.120 (C)(1) Allowed Expansion of Nonconforming Structures.
+Figure 19.400.120 (C)(1) Allowed Expansion of Conforming Structures.